ringbuffer-org/Zerr/puredata/README.md

-# Zerr* Puredata Externals
+# Zerr* PureData Externals

-Zerr* can be compiled into a Puredata library.
-This

-PureData external wrappers for each Zerr module, as described in the paper (Autogenous Spatialization for Arbitrary Loudspeaker Setups)[https://ieeexplore.ieee.org/abstract/document/10289141].
+Zerr* can be compiled into a PureData library.
+This directory contains PureData external wrappers for each Zerr module, as described in the paper [Autogenous Spatialization for Arbitrary Loudspeaker Setups](https://ieeexplore.ieee.org/abstract/document/10289141).

-Following externals can be built from scratch.
+The following externals can be built from scratch:

 - **zerr_features~**
 - **zerr_envelopes~**